aqureshi8/favorite-movie-list-frontend/README.md

 - I would have liked to learned more about best practices for writing in Sinatra, VueJS, and MongoDB.
 - Add a search button, so you can submit with the button as well as pressing enter.
 - Ensure that anyone that is not logged in cannot access the Edit Favorites page, which is the screen that appears after clicking on a specific movie.
+- Currently, all api endpoints are post requests in an attempt to not allow people to use it from a browser and to hide the parameters at least a little bit.
+Once an authentication mechanism to connect to the api was implemented, the endpoints requests would be true to their label; ie. get, post, etc.

 Thank you very much for visiting and checking out my application.
 I hope that you enjoyed my first attempt at VueJS, Sinatra, and Mongo DB.